Request For Proposal – GPSNR-RFP-A02-018 Study On Economic Impacts, And Risks, In The Global Natural Rubber Value Chains

 3. A technical proposal must be provided that is not more than 4 pages.
 This technical proposal must provide an overview of the proposed solution as well as resumes of all key personnel performing the work.
 In addition, the technical proposal should provide a proposed schedule and milestones, as applicable.

 4. A price proposal must be provided that is not more than 1 pages.
-This price proposal should indicate the overall fixed price for the project as well as hourly rates and an estimated total number of days.
+This price proposal should indicate the overall fixed price for the project, a cost breakdown, and daily rates and an estimated total number of days.

 5. Proposals must be signed by a representative that is authorized to commit bidder’s company.